fralcala/N320-Final/README.md

 ### Core Webpages

-List core webpages and briefly describe the page of them

 - Home Page: The first page a user will see.
 - Galaxies Page: Informs users about galaxies.
 - Stars Page: Informs users about stars.